noaione/yuusha-shoukan-ln/sources/v14/chapter1.md

 conversation...

 With such things in mind, I suddenly remembered something.
-I just realized that Dr. Vier and I shouldn’t be the only ones riding on Bell’s back right now...Yes, Lynn had also been hiding beneath my clothes.
+I just realized that Dr. Vier and I shouldn’t be the only ones riding on Bell’s back right now...
+Yes, Lynn had also been hiding beneath my clothes.
 If I can get Lynn to join in the conversation, I could keep some tranquility in my heart... wait, arehh?
 Wasn’t Dr. Vier touching the area around my abdomen just now?
 Lynn was supposed to be around that area...

 [...Eh?
 Arehh?
 Where’s Lynn?]